One for all.

 Saved By Grace

-Saved by Grace (SBG) has established a remarkable track record of helping those in our community who
+Saved By Grace (SBG) has established a remarkable track record of helping those in our community who

 are experiencing the unique hardship of housing insecurity.
 Through its accountability-driven residential work program, participants achieve stable, permanent housing, demonstrating the program’s effectiveness in transforming lives and fostering lasting stability.